merenlab/anvio.org/help/main/programs/anvi-get-pn-ps-ratio/index.md

 ### What is the pN/pS ratio?

-The pN/pS ratio (first described in [Schloissnig et al. 2012](https://doi.org/10.1038/nature11711)) is the ratio of two rates: the rates of non-synonymous (pN) and synonymous (pS) **polymorphism**.
+The pN/pS ratio (first described in [Schloissnig et al. 2012](https://doi.org/10.1038/nature11711)) is the ratio of 2 rates: the rates of non-synonymous (pN) and synonymous (pS) **polymorphism**.
 It is analogous to dN/dS, which is the ratio of rates between non-synonymous (dN) and synonymous **substitutions** between two strains.
-We calculate pN/pS from allele frequency data obtained through SCVs (Single Codon Variants) and SAAVs (Single Amino Acid Variants).
+We calculate pN/pS from allele frequency obtained through SCVs and SAAVs.

-In molecular evolution, **non-synonymous changes** are nucleotide substitutions that alter the amino acid sequence of a protein, while **synonymous changes** are substitutions that do not change the amino acid due to the degeneracy of the genetic code.
-The pN/pS ratio provides insights into the selective pressures acting on genes: values significantly greater than 1 may indicate positive selection, while values significantly less than 1 suggest purifying selection.
 See the study by [Kiefl et al. 2023](https://www.science.org/doi/10.1126/sciadv.abq4632) for additional information, and [this reproducible workflow](https://merenlab.org/data/anvio-structure/chapter-III/) associated with that study to see use cases.

 ###  How do I use this program?

-First, you will need to run <span class="artifact-p">[anvi-gen-variability-profile](/help/main/programs/anvi-gen-variability-profile)</span> using the flag `--engine CDN` to generate a <span class="artifact-n">[variability-profile-txt](/help/main/artifacts/variability-profile-txt)</span> for SCVs (single codon variants), which we'll name `SCVs.txt` in this example.
+First, you will need to run <span class="artifact-p">[anvi-gen-variability-profile](/help/main/programs/anvi-gen-variability-profile)</span> using the flag `--engine CDN` to get a <span class="artifact-n">[variability-profile-txt](/help/main/artifacts/variability-profile-txt)</span> for SCVs (single codon variants), which we'll name `SCVs.txt` in this example.

-Then you can run this program as follows:
+Then you can run this program like so:

 <div class="codeblock" markdown="1">
 anvi&#45;get&#45;pn&#45;ps&#45;ratio &#45;V SCVs.txt \